Coinflect/coinflectjs/README.md

 This will generate a pure Javascript library and place it in a folder named "web" in the project root.
 The "coinflect.js" file can then be dropped into any project as a pure javascript implementation of Coinflect.

-The CoinflectJS library can be imported into your existing Node.js project as follows:
+The Coinflect library can be imported into your existing Node.js project as follows:

 ```js
 const coinflect = require("coinflect")